 Journeys is not affiliated with any religious background.
 However, we do value a deep and meaningful connection or relationship with the Sacred; which can mean something different to each participant.

 Is Journeys a wilderness therapy program?

 No, Journeys is not a wilderness therapy program, although we would say that experiences with us are inherently healing.
 Our participants have all chosen on some level to go on a program with us.
-We are happy to recommend other programs that have a more therapeutic focus if that is what you are looking for.
+We are happy to recommend other programs that have a more therapeutic focus, if that is what you are looking for.

 Does Journeys perform Native American ceremonies?

 We describe our ritual practices as nature-based and ecumenical (“worldwide or general in extent, influence or application”).
 While Native Americans or other native peoples throughout history have performed rituals similar to what we practice, we are carefully offering ours in a modern and all-encompassing way.
-We are very sensitive to appropriating cultural practices that are not considered ours and strive to offer rituals that are meaningful and accessible to folks from many backgrounds.
+We are very sensitive to avoid appropriating cultural practices that are not considered ours and strive to offer rituals that are meaningful and accessible to folks from varied backgrounds.

 Are your programs safe?

 Journeys has a long history of safe programs.
-We take a proactive stance on safety by screening and training our staff thoroughly, participating in extensive Safety Committee Reviews which evaluate our procedures regularly, and by selecting a mentor to participant ratio of 1:3.
+We take a proactive stance on safety by screening and training our staff thoroughly, participating in extensive Safety Committee Reviews which evaluate our procedures regularly, and by selecting a mentor-to-participant ratio of 1:3.
 Our staff are trained and certified at a minimum in First Aid and CPR, but most of our mentors are also certified as Wilderness First Responders (which requires re-certification every third year).